buzzingwires/nqiv/README.md

 * Massive images are supported by means of partial loading for best fidelity, or by resizing the entire image to the maximum texture size (typically 16K by 16K) for best performance.

-* nqiv runs on a variety of platforms, including GNU Linux, Linux with libmusl, and FreeBSD.
-A Windows build is also available and 32-bit builds have been tested.
+* nqiv builds on a variety of platforms, including GNU Linux, Linux with libmusl, FreeBSD, and MSYS2 on Windows.
+A cross-compiled Windows build is also available and 32-bit builds have been tested.

 * There is mouse and keyboard support through a configurable bind system.